AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Responsiveness logic that only works at the viewport width implied by the prompt

-- Prop structures that cover the immediate use case but will not scale to future variants
+- Prop structures that will not scale to future variants

 - Missing or incorrectly applied accessibility attributes

-- State logic that works in isolation but creates conflicts when the component is composed with others
+- State logic that works in isolation but creates conflicts when composed with other components

-The engineering judgment about whether a component's structure is right for the system is not something a prompt can encode.
-That assessment belongs to the reviewer.
+What AI catches reliably is the judgment about whether a component's structure is right for the system, which belongs to the reviewer, not the prompt.

 AI in Component Evolution and Refactoring